inrupt/solid-common-vocab-rdf/README.md

 ## Published vocabulary bundles

-This repository contains Artifact Generator configuration files for many bundles of related vocabularies (each configured in its own sub-directory from the root of this repository).
+This repository contains Artifact Generator configuration files for bundles of related vocabularies (each configured in its own sub-directory from the root of this repository).

 **Note:** Below we provide links to the default TypeScript artifacts that Inrupt publishes to `npmjs.org` (which define individual vocabulary terms using String literals).
-In fact we also publish many more artifacts that are more specialized for working with RDF too (e.g., we publish artifacts where the vocabulary terms are typed as `IRI` from your favorite RDF library, such as in Java from [RDF4J](https://rdf4j.org/javadoc/latest/index.html?org/eclipse/rdf4j/model/IRI.html),
+In fact, we also publish many more artifacts that are more specialized for working with RDF too (e.g., we publish artifacts where the vocabulary terms are typed as `IRI` from your favorite RDF library, such as in Java from [RDF4J](https://rdf4j.org/javadoc/latest/index.html?org/eclipse/rdf4j/model/IRI.html),